OverviewRwanda is internationally recognized for its success in offering universal access to healthcare.

-- With over 80% of Rwandans insured by the mutuelle de santé, Rwanda has ensured that her citizens have access to basic health care.
+With over 84% of Rwandans insured by the mutuelle de santé, Rwanda has ensured that her citizens have access to primary health care.

-- The country currently operates a well-functioning, decentralized healthcare public service system comprising 1700 health posts, 500 health centers, 42 district hospitals and 5 national referral hospitals.
+The country currently operates a well-functioning, decentralized healthcare public service system comprising 1700 health posts, 500 health centers, 42 district hospitals, and five national referral hospitals.

-- Rwanda also has a vibrant private health services sector, which comprises of 2 general hospitals, 1 eye hospital, 1 eye clinic, 50 clinics and polyclinics, 8 dental clinics, 4 eye clinics and 134 dispensaries.
+Rwanda also has a vibrant private health services sector, which comprises of 2 general hospitals, two eye hospitals, 50 clinics and polyclinics, eight dental clinics, four eye clinics, and 134 dispensaries.

-- There is 1 Joint Commission International-certified hospital and 1 public medical college producing 100 general practitioners per year.
+There is 1 Joint Commission International-certified hospital and one public medical college producing 100 general practitioners per year.

-- Rwanda plans to expand the provision of better health care and develop medical tourism through the attraction of state-of-the art and specialized medical facilities such as King Faysal Hospital, and the University Teaching Hospital of Kigali (CHUK).
+Rwanda plans to expand the provision of better health care and develop medical tourism through the attraction of state-of-the-art and specialized medical facilities;

 Opportunities are available in;

-- Manufacturing of pharmaceutical products and medical equipment.
+- Production of pharmaceutical products and medical equipment

 - Medical supply distribution companies to ensure that medical products are accessible.

-- In order to pave the way for medical tourism, three niche sub sectors have been identified for Rwanda to focus on:
+- To pave the way for medical tourism, three niche sub-sectors have been identified for Rwanda to focus on: Oncology, Cardiology, Nephrology

 Medical schools to generate skilled staff for the health sector